edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.3.md

-- break points
+- break point exercise

 - functions

 - objects
 	- scope
-	- object game
+	- game where you use an object to organize your code

 - pseudo code for psychic game